Back

 Authentic Wooden Architecture

 Many Japanese castles were destroyed by wars or fires and later rebuilt with concrete.
 However, Inuyama Castle is different.
-The authentic wooden structure built about 500 years ago still stands today.
-Only 12 castles in Japan have preserved such "real" tenshu.
+Built with wood about 500 years ago, the original structure still stands today.
+Only 12 castles in Japan have their original keeps remaining.

 Wood from 440 Years Ago Still in Use

-In 2021, researchers from Nagoya Institute of Technology and Nara National Research Institute for Cultural Properties discovered through dendrochronology that the wood used in Inuyama Castle was cut between 1585 and 1588.
-This means the pillars and floors you touch have existed for about 440 years.
-It's a rare experience to enter such an ancient wooden structure.
+In 2021, researchers from Nagoya Institute of Technology and Nara National Research Institute for Cultural Properties found that the wood used in Inuyama Castle was cut down between 1585 and 1588.
+This means that the pillars and floors you touch have existed for about 440 years.
+Experiencing such an ancient wooden structure is a rare opportunity.

 The Beautiful Nickname "Hakuteijō"

-The tenshu of Inuyama Castle has four floors and stands about 24 meters tall.
-Built on a small hill, the tenshu gradually appears larger as you climb the stairs, building excitement as you approach the castle.
+The keep of Inuyama Castle has four floors and stands about 24 meters tall.
+As you climb the stairs, the keep gradually appears larger, building excitement for your arrival at the castle.

 image